piacent/client_ardusipm/README.md

 the files themselves).

 **N.B**.
-All the script are tested only on Linux OS  (Ubuntu 18) for now.
+All the script are tested only on Linux OS  (Ubuntu 18) for now (although they seem to work also on other platforms).
 Currently, for testing, it will connect to the public mqtt broker *broker.hivemq.com.*